In Brief

 If the trilemma has crowded you, here is the open door.
 You may not yet know whether your name was on the list.
 That is the question every honest soul wonders.
 The cross did not come with a printed roster handed to the world afterward.
 The roster is read aloud only on the day of resurrection, when the names are called.

 But the New Testament names a sign.
 Those whose names were carried in are those who, in time, are drawn to the One who carried them.
 The mark of an elect heart is not certainty about the election but love for the Elector.
 The drawing produces the loving.
 The loving is the receipt.
-If you have read this far in an article whose argument cuts most readers' pride to ribbons and you find that the cutting is a relief rather than an offense, that is the sign.
-The unconverted heart hates this doctrine with an animal hatred; the elect heart, when it sees the doctrine clearly for the first time, weeps with relief because at last the cross has been described in a way that fits the size of its own dread of itself.
+When a soul comes to an argument whose teeth cut most pride to ribbons and finds that the cutting is a relief rather than an offense, that response is the sign.
+The unconverted heart hates this doctrine with an animal hatred; the elect heart, when it sees the doctrine clearly for the first time, weeps with relief — because at last the cross has been described in a way that fits the size of its own dread of itself.

 Christ died for all the sins of some men.
 If you are His, He died for yours, every one of them, in the particular and unrepeatable transaction of Calvary.
 The ledger is closed.
 The sheep are gathered.
 The Greek does not bend.